joshtynjala/actionscript-3.0-developers-guide/files-and-data/storing-local-data/shared-objects.md

     mySO.data.adminPrivileges = currentUserIsAdmin;

-After you assign values to the `data` property, you must instruct Flash Player to write those values to the SharedObject’s file.
-To force Flash Player to write the values to the SharedObject’s file, use the `SharedObject`. `flush()` method, as follows:
+After you assign values to the `data` property, you must instruct Flash Player to write those values to the SharedObject's file.
+To force Flash Player to write the values to the SharedObject's file, use the `SharedObject`. `flush()` method, as follows:

     mySO.flush();